-It’s that time of year again.
-The garden I planted in the spring, that seemed so roomy and easy in which to get around, is now a jungle.
-And in that jungle are my two zucchini plants.
-Two, because you can’t plant just one.
-If you did and it didn’t make it, then you’d have no bright green zucchini to grace the table at the end of summer.
+It’s that time of year again, when the neat and tidy garden I planted in the spring looks more like a jungle.
+Lots of tomatoes starting to turn red, lettuce is going to seed, and my two zucchini plants are in full production.
+Why two?
+Well, you can’t plant just one.
+If you did, and it didn’t make it through the up and down spring weather, then you’d have no bright green zucchini to grace the table at the end of summer.
 So here I am with two healthy, and prolific, zucchini plants.

-Zucchini is a member of the curcubit family.
-In other words – it’s related to cucumbers, melons, and pumpkins.
-Nutritionally it’s a good source of vitamin C, as well as a source of manganese, potassium, and vitamin B6.
+Zucchini is a member of the curcubit family – related to cucumbers, melons, and pumpkins.
+Nutritionally, it’s a good source of vitamin C and a source of manganese, potassium, and vitamin B6.
 It’s also fat-free and low in calories.
 But what I like about it is that it’s so versatile.
-It has a very mild flavor, so it’s easy to add to salads, side dishes, and breads where it tends to absorb and complement stronger flavors in the recipe.
-You can eat it raw, sautéed, or baked.
-Sometimes I slice it thick and grill it, seasoning with a little olive oil, garlic, and pepper for a savory side dish.
+Its mild flavor makes it easy to add to salads, side dishes, and breads where it tends to absorb and complement any stronger flavors in the recipe.
+Spiralize it and use it as a replacement for noodles.
+Eat it raw, sautéed, or baked.
+Sometimes I slice it thick and grill it, seasoned with a little olive oil, garlic, and pepper for a savory side dish.

 But when production starts to outpace my family’s consumption of this fruit, I typically turn to shredding it and freezing it.
 While I’m at it, a loaf or two of zucchini bread makes it on to our menu for the week.
-This year I wanted to try something different with my usual recipe, adding a bit of dark chocolate and other goodies.
-When I looked around our pantry for interesting items to add I found dried cherries (which I love) and quickly decided they would add a sweet but tangy burst of flavor to the bread.
+This year I wanted to try something different with my usual recipe, adding a bit of dark chocolate and dried cherries, which added a sweet, but tangy, burst of flavor to the bread.
 Plus, cherries are full of antioxidants and fiber.
-To make it a little healthier I used white whole wheat flour for part of the flour, added almonds, and kept the amount of oil at a reasonable amount.
-The recipe makes two loaves.
+I also used white whole wheat flour for part of the flour, added almonds, and kept the amount of oil at a reasonable amount.

-I still have plenty of zucchini in my garden, which we’ll use in a variety of ways.
-Since this zucchini bread recipe has quickly become a favorite I’m sure I’ll be making a couple more loaves for my family and to share.
+Since this zucchini bread recipe has quickly become a favorite, I’m sure I’ll be making a couple more loaves for my family as well as to share.
 Do you have a favorite recipe that calls for zucchini?
 I’d love to hear about it in the comments below.

 Zucchini bread takes on a new twist with dark chocolate chunks and dried cherries, making it a delicious breakfast bread or dessert bread.